-2 Strategy #2: Build a Mailing List
+- 2 Strategy #2: Build a Mailing List

-  - 3 Strategy #3: Create a Varied Events Calendar that Different Customer Types of Customer Will Love
+- 3 Strategy #3: Create a Varied Events Calendar that Different Customer Types Will Love

 - 4 Strategy #4: Create a PR Plan

 - 5 Strategy #5: Get an App

-  - 6 Provide Easy Access to Information About Your Club
+- 6 Provide Easy Access to Information About Your Nightclub

 Strategy #1: Get Social Media Right

-  As with everything in 2020, social media will play a large part of your nightclub promotion strategy.
-However, you’ll need to do more than throw out the odd post with information about your latest club night.
+As with everything in 2021, social media will play a large part of your nightclub marketing strategy.
+However, you’ll need to do more than throw out the odd post with information about the latest nightclub events.
 Here are some of the elements a great social media nightclub promotion strategy will contain.

 Which Social Media Platform Should You Use to Promote Your Nightclub?

-  The answer here is obvious: it’s the ones your ideal clientele uses.
-Facebook and Instagram are musts due to them being by far the most popular networks.
+The answer here is obvious: it’s the ones your ideal target audience uses.
+Facebook and Instagram are musts due to them being by far the most popular social media platforms.
 Twitter may provide an excellent way to connect to users, especially if your club caters to affluent 18 to 25 year-olds.

-  Additionally, younger clubbers may be more likely to use Snapchat or Tick Tock.
+Additionally, younger clubbers may be more likely to use social media sites like Snapchat or Tik Tok.
 If you run a bar that specializes in beer, you may find value in signing up to Untappd.

-  There are social networks out there with varying degrees of popularity for pretty much every type of user.
+There are social media networks out there with varying degrees of popularity for pretty much every type of user.
 Just Google your customer type along with the phrase “social network” to see what you can find.

-  The most obvious type of content is promotional material for your club.
-Providing clubbers with information about your latest events via social media is an excellent way to spread the word.
+The most obvious type of content is promotional material for your nightclub.
+Providing potential customers with information about your latest events via social media is an excellent way to spread the word.

-  However, if the content you put out is solely promotional, people won’t have a reason to interact.
-Mix up promotional posts with images or videos from your nights.
-This can be especially interesting if you put on a special event, for example, a live band.
+However, if the content you put out is solely promotional, customers won’t have a reason to interact.
+Mix up promotional posts with images or videos from your most popular nights before the pandemic.

 The Instagram account for The Warehouse Project does a great job of combining promotional content with professional quality images and videos of the nights they put on.